 About Prague and Prague Congress Centre

 We are inviting crystallographers from all over the world to Prague, the capital of the Czech Republic and one of the principal European cities with a long history.
 Its original medieval monuments are attractive for visitors from any part of the world and its modern infrastructure makes it easily accessible and friendly.
-The congress would take place in a modern and well-equipped Prague Congress Center that already hosted several large congresses, the largest of which were NATO Summit in 2002 (8,000 participants), Annual Meeting of International Monetary Fund and World Bank Group (17,000 participants), and some world medical conferences.
-The center has five halls for 400 – 3,000 people and 8 rooms with capacity of about 100 people ().
-Total number of meeting rooms is 50 and exhibition space covers 13 000 m2.
-The conference center is located in a walking distance from the city center and offers a magnificent view of the historical part of the city including the Prague Castle.
+The congress will take place in the modern and well-equipped Prague Congress Center that has already hosted several large congresses, the largest of which were NATO Summit in 2002 (8,000 participants), the Annual Meeting of the International Monetary Fund and World Bank Group (17,000 participants), and some international medical conferences.
+The center has five halls for 400 3,000 people and 8 rooms with capacity of about 100 people (https://www.praguecc.cz ).
+The total number of meeting rooms is 50 and exhibition space covers 13000 m2.
+The conference center is located within a walking distance from the city center and offers a magnificent view of the historical part of the city including the Prague Castle.